stiratto/directory-reader-c/README.md

-My first C program :P
+My first program in C. It was interesting.